 - Finally, for good measure, he wants to pin social problems on the children of divorce and single-parent homes.
 He seems to see those children as the criminals who are filling our jails.
 You know what’s coming: WRONG.
 Also, again, gratuitously offensive.

 In two subsequent posts, I will spell out in more detail the research that refutes this man’s demeaning views of single people.
 (Here’s the first of the two posts on what people get wrong when they put down single people.
 Here’s the second.)

-Then, in one final post, I will have more to say about why I wanted to respond in detail to this particular person.
+Then, in one final post (here it is), I will have more to say about why I wanted to respond in detail to this particular person.
 Preview: He is a mental health professional.
 He was trained in clinical psychology.
 It is his job to help other people, including single people.
 That someone in his position has these attitudes toward single people disturbs me deeply.